lab-mullon/lab-mullon.github.io/_courses/TEEB.md

 <h3 class="font-weight-bold spanborder"><span>Next sessions </span></h3>

+<i class="fa fa-exclamation-circle" aria-hidden="true"></i> <b>WARNING:</b> the sessions occurring on March 1st, March 15th and April 12th will exceptionally take place from 13h30 to 15h00 instead of 10h30 to 12h00.
+Also, notice that there will be no session on March 29th, as it falls on the Good Friday holiday.

 <div class="row gap-y listrecent listrecent listauthor">
     {% for session in site.data.teeb_sessions %}
         {% if session.next %}